27 Dec SEO Tips for Today and Beyond

 Search engine optimization (SEO) changes all the time.
-Search once relied heavily on text data and backlinks, but now it relies on an array of algorithms to meet a user's needs.
-Because of this, there are three SEO tips to keep in mind as you enter into 2019.
+Search once relied heavily on text data and backlinks, but now it relies on an array of algorithms to meet a user’s needs.
+Because of this, there are three SEO tips to keep in mind.

 It’s important to understand the intent behind a search query.
 While some of this includes an element of common sense, queries can have multiple meanings.
 That’s why you need to really understand your audience.
 Google wants to rank pages that fit not only the search term, but it also wants to make sure the query is a fit for the intent.